Photovoltaic Thermal System (PVT) CFD Simulation: DO Radiation Model Validation

 Schematic of PVT system extracted from the reference article

-Figure 1- Schematic of the PVT system used for the coupled thermal-optical CFD analysis [1]
+Figure 1- Schematic diagram of the PVT system showing the layers.[1]

 Structured Mesh grid over the computational domain